Zeonvoltron/Omega/README.md

 But apart of all that, if I want this organism to really evolve in the freest way possible, I need it to propagate without the user’s knowledge, because I don’t think many people would want a living organism to be in their computer.

 # How does Omega work?
 (In a nutshell)
-Omega as an organism consist of three individual executables (Omega.exe, alpha.exe and delta.exe) and an ico file (the ico of a default folder).
+Omega as an organism consist of three individual executables (Omega.exe, alpha.exe and delta.exe), an ico file (the ico of a default folder) and an ID.txt file.
 The part of Omega that behaves like a Digital Organism is Omega.exe, the other two executables just help Omega.exe to work.

 Omega.exe is an algorithm that searches for drives with enough free space to copy itself to it.
 Once it finds them it copies the Omega folder with all its contents to the drive and hides the folder, then makes a hidden folder called “SafeFiles” and moves to it every child item of the drive (except those that are hidden).
 Then makes a shortcut called “Safefiles” (with the SafeFiles ico, a folder ico) that targets delta.exe (the one that is in that drive).